False Allegations of Abuse

 1993 Report of False Allegations of Abuse, Melbourne, Australia

 December 20, 1990, the family of a 29-year-old woman with severe developmental delays was falsely accused of sexual abuse when facilitators from her day centre typed out the messages on a Canon Communication.
 Founder Rosemary Crossley had assessed the young woman via FC, claiming she had word recognition and spelling skills.
 Before the ordeal was finished, Crossley and eight of her trained facilitators would type out lurid accounts of rape and other sexual depredations.
 This, the “Carla” case (not her real name) was the first of its kind in Australia.
-After more than a year, the Guardianship and Administration Board ruled categorically that the messages did come from the woman with disabilities, but from the facilitators.
+After more than a year, the Guardianship and Administration Board ruled categorically that the messages did not come from the woman with disabilities, but from the facilitators.
 The board pointed out that prior verification that the woman could communicate with FC had not been done and found that the family had been put through “torture” because of the state’s “naivety and inadequate monitoring of facilitated communication.”
 The family spent about $50,000 in legal and other costs.

 ”During the hearing a psychologist, Mr. Tony Catanese, advanced the hypothesis that the case had occurred because ‘facilitated communication is based on a system of belief.
 If you have the belief and have the knowledge of the words, communication occurs.”
 (Heinrich, February 16, 1992)